Cultural and tourist activities around 9Hotel Mercy

 Near the hotel, 30 minutes away by bus

-The Berardo Collection Museum displays the most significant artistic movements from the 20th century to modern day.
-Here you can find the work of artists from a very wide range of cultural contexts and representing highly diverse forms of expression.
-Pablo Picasso, Marcel Duchamp, Piet Mondrian, Joan Miró, Max Ernst, Vieira da Silva, Francis Bacon, Andy Warhol, Donald Judd and Bruce Nauman, among many others, are displayed by artistic movement and in a chronological order which presents the visitor with a real journey through the period in question.
+The Berardo Collection Museum is a true tribute to the most influential artistic movements from the 20th century to the present day.
+It features works by artists from various cultural backgrounds, expressed through a wide range of media.
+Masterpieces by Pablo Picasso, Marcel Duchamp, Piet Mondrian, Joan Miró, Max Ernst, Vieira da Silva, Francis Bacon, Andy Warhol, Donald Judd, and Bruce Nauman are arranged by movement in a chronological display, providing visitors with a clear narrative and immersive journey through the history of modern art.

 NATIONAL MUSEUM OF ANCIENT ART